TMD20/PT-Muxer/README.md

 You can utilize this to identify what kind of track the sub is tied to.
 It should work for foreign tracks as well.

-The program will generate temp images for every line in checked subs
+The program will generate temp images for every line in filtered subs.
+Which subs are filtered to be processed depends on the --ocr command.
+By default it is set to None.
+These images are then processed by one of the ocr engines Images are created for the entire subtitle

-However, only the first 50 and last line will be ocr
+However,only the first 50 and last line will be ocr

 To save the images retrieved to a permanent location use --keepocr command
+The keepocr command does not require ocr command to work.
+The keepocr command by itself will skip the ocr step, and just take the images